sravel/AssemblyAndAnnotation_pipeline/README.md

 # About this Workflows

 This pipeline is an automatic structural annotation workflows written in snakemake.
 The annotation is based on two tools which uses RNA-Seq and/or protein homology information for predict coding sequence.
-One of this tools is BRAKER [ref & lien] which use GeneMark-EX [ref] and AUGUSTUS [ref].
-And the other tool is Augustus [ref] alone for improve annotation of small coding sequences with few or no intron.
-Before the annotation, the repeat element of genome are
-    masked for avoid annotation probleme.
+One of this tools is **[BRAKER](https://github.com/Gaius-Augustus/BRAKER)** which use **[GeneMark-EX](http://exon.gatech.edu/GeneMark/)** and **[AUGUSTUS](http://augustus.gobics.de/)**.
+And the other tool is **[AUGUSTUS](http://augustus.gobics.de/)** alone for improve annotation of small coding sequences with few or no intron.
+Before the annotation, the repeat element of genome are masked for avoid annotation probleme.
 In addition this workflows can perform a illumina assembly with ABySS using différent value of kmere.

 #Installation